2021 Pac-12 Conference football season

 The 2021 Pac-12 Conference football season was the 43rd season of Pac-12 football taking place during the 2021 NCAA Division I FBS football season.
 The season began on August 28, 2021, and ended with the 2021 Pac-12 Championship Game on December 3, 2021, at Allegiant Stadium in Paradise, Nevada.

-The Pac-12 is a Power Five Conference under the College Football Playoff format along with the Atlantic Coast Conference, the Big 12 Conference, Big Ten Conference, and the Southeastern Conference.
+The Pac-12 is a Power Five conference under the College Football Playoff format along with the Atlantic Coast Conference, the Big 12 Conference, Big Ten Conference, and the Southeastern Conference.
 The 2021 season is the eleventh for the twelve Pac-12 teams to be divided into two divisions of six teams each, named North and South.

-Previous season

-The Oregon Ducks defeated USC Trojans 31–24 in the Pac-12 Football Championship Game.

-Seven teams qualified to participated in bowl games, but due to the COVID-19 pandemic only two teams; Oregon & Colorado competed finishing with a record of 0–2.

-Colorado lost to Texas in the Alamo Bowl, 23–55.
-Oregon lost to Iowa State in the Fiesta Bowl Game, 17–34.

 Preseason

 2021 Pac-12 Spring Football and number of signees on signing day: